Who are Rhode Island's homeless?

 Each year, about 4,000 men, women and children experience homelessness in Rhode Island.

-The number of individuals who participate in Crossroads’ Education & Employment programs each year.
+The number of people who found employment in 2020 through Crossroads’ Education & Employment program.

 90%+ Achieve Success